 5. Claim assessment time

 If PIAB is assessing the claim, this will usually take about 9 months.
-They will then issue their Assessment of your claim, this amount reflects general and special damages awarded in respect of your claim.
-If the Assessment is accepted by both parties, the PIAB will issue an Order to Pay.
-The Order to Pay has the same status as an Order of the Court, and must be discharged by the defendant(s) within 10 days.
+They will then issue their Assessment of your claim; this amount reflects general and special damages awarded in respect of your claim.
+If both parties accept the Assessment, the PIAB will issue an Order to pay.
+The Order to Pay has the same status as an Order of the Court and must be discharged by the defendant(s) within 10 days.
 A settlement cheque will then be issued to the claimant.
+If either party rejects the Assessment, PIAB will grant an authorisation to bring court proceedings.

 Statute of Limitations

-You have two years from the date of the accident within which to issue proceedings.
-If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to discuss these.
+You have two years from the accident date within which to issue proceedings.
+If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to talk about these.
 To learn more about the statute of limitation for a nerve damage claim, click here.

 Our team

-If you have been involved in a public transport accident, and If the cause of the accident was not your fault, you may be eligible to seek legal remedy and claim any personal injuries and psychological injuries sustained, such as post-traumatic stress disorder.
+If you have been involved in a public transport accident, and if the cause of the accident was not your fault, you may be eligible to seek legal remedy and claim any personal injuries and psychological injuries sustained, such as post-traumatic stress disorder.
+The claim will also consider the potential long-term adverse effects of the accident on the victim’s quality of life and any additional expenses incurred as a result of the accident, such as fees for medical treatment and loss of earnings.
+To speak with one of our experienced public transport accident claims solicitors, call (Free Phone) 1800-844-104 or complete our online enquiry form.

 Coleman Legal LLP